ClicShoppingOfficialModulesV3/apps_payment_square/README.md

 Important note :
-- You must havec composer installed on your erver
 - You must have an account to square.
 - You site must have a valid ssl certificate
 - A help section is including inside the apps